 Capstone Presentation

-Experience a dynamic exchange of ideas as a finalist presents innovative AI-first healthcare solutions.
-This optional session offers an opportunity to explore diverse approaches, spark new thinking, and celebrate creativity in advancing healthcare through AI, with a final vote from attending participants to determine the strongest capstone.
+Experience a dynamic exchange of ideas as a finalist presenting innovative AI-first health care solutions.
+This optional session offers an opportunity to explore diverse approaches, spark new thinking, and celebrate creativity in advancing health care through AI, with a final vote from attending participants to determine the strongest capstone.

 Algorithmic Trust: Leveraging predictive models for decision making